flybywiresim/aircraft/docs/resources.md

 mklink /J "C:\users\<user>\AppData\Microsoft Flight Simulator\Packages\Community\A32NX" "C:\path\to\cloned\repo\A32NX"
 ```

 And you're done!
-Be sure to run `build.py`
+Be sure to run `build.py` (or the build task in VSCode) when ever new files are added, **but don't commit the result!**